ktopcuoglu/gitlab-dbt-analytics/.gitlab/merge_request_templates/Driveload Changes.md

         FROM source
 ```
 * [ ] Step 6: In the sources.driveload repository [Edit the schema.yml](https://gitlab.com/gitlab-data/analytics/-/blob/master/transform/snowflake-dbt/models/sources/driveload/schema.yml) to explain the source model.
+* [ ] Step 6.5: (If you do not have an applicable workspace model folder, create a workspace folder under models/workspaces)

-* [ ] Step 7: Next we'll head to head to transform --> snowflake-dbt --> models --> legacy --> driveload--> [Add a new file for the model in legacy.driveload](https://gitlab.com/gitlab-data/analytics/-/tree/master/transform/snowflake-dbt/models/legacy/driveload).
-This will make the model accesible in Sisense.
+* [ ] Step 7: Next we'll head to head to transform --> snowflake-dbt --> models --> workspaces --> <YourWorkspace>--> Schema.yaml.
+Add your model name here, along with a .sql file to select the model into this layer.
+  * This will make the model accesible in Sisense.
 If any transformations are needed, this would be the file to update.
 Name the file `driveload_file_name`

-* [ ] Step 8: [Update driveload.sheetload schema.yml file](https://gitlab.com/gitlab-data/analytics/-/blob/master/transform/snowflake-dbt/models/legacy/driveload/schema.yml) to add description of the staging model.
+* [ ] Step 8: Update the schema.yaml to add description of the workspace model.

 To understand the difference between source and staging models, please refer to these sources: [source models](https://about.gitlab.com/handbook/business-ops/data-team/platform/dbt-guide/#source-models) vs [staging models](https://about.gitlab.com/handbook/business-ops/data-team/platform/dbt-guide/#staging)
 </details>